Paula Akpan is a writer committed to historicising Black life in all its formations.

 A picture of a Black woman with a shaved head smiling at the camera with her mouth closed, she is wearing glasses, gold earrings and a white and blue stripped shirt dress

-Paula Akpan’s debut book is out now in the UK published by Trapeze, and in the US published by Pegasus Books.
+Paula Akpan’s debut book – a BBC HISTORY MAGAZINE and HISTORY TODAY book of the year – is out now in the UK published by Trapeze, and in the US published by Pegasus Books.

 Discover the reigns of twelve African queens and warriors from across the continent in this immersive and pioneering history.